jahidanowar/nuxt-server-utils/README.md

 });
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use Nuxt Server Utils in your Nuxt app ✨

 ## Development